-Free trials are the fun part of the software selection process — if you manage it well.
+Free trials are the fun part of the software selection process, as long as you manage it well.
 Unless there is only one software program that you think will work for your organization, you should be trialing 2-3 competing software packages against one another.
-Excluding custom-made software, if you are interested in something that doesn’t come with a free trial, you may want to avoid it altogether unless it is something that is tried and true.
+Excluding custom-made software, if something interests you that doesn’t come with a free trial, you may want to avoid it altogether unless it is something that is tried and true.

 Your trials should be built on the groundwork you laid in Part 1 of the series.
-You should have a defined process in place and know what you want out of any software you will be using.
-You should make a matrix at this point with all your requirements down the left-hand side of the grid and all your trial software along the top.
-Organize your requirements in priority order from the top of the column to the bottom and highlight the ones that are mandatory for your organization.
+If this is true, you will have a defined process in place and know what you want out of any software you will be using.
+Create a matrix at this point with all your requirements down the left-hand side of the grid.
+Along the top of this grid, list all your trial software.
+Next, organize your requirements in priority order from the top of the column to the bottom.
+You will then want to highlight the ones that are mandatory for your organization.
 These are the bellwethers for possible disqualification for a piece of software.
-You should also do this if you are only trialing only one piece of software as well.
+You should also do this if you are trialing just one piece of software as well.

 - Test the free trials one at a time (in series)

 - Test the free trials at the same time (in parallel)

 While both options are possible, it is our opinion that the second one is better.
 It requires more time in a shorter period, but you could find there is a function of the software you like and want to add it to your requirements list.
 If you do the trials in series and you find that functionality in the last piece of software you trial, you may have to go back and re-review the others.

 Schedule a set amount of time each day to make progress on your list.
 Work through the list starting with your non-negotiable items until the trials are complete.
 Be sure you note if you are dealing with mixed trial lengths.
 Trials can range from 7 to 30 days and unfortunately, you are constrained by the shortest one.